 When you contact our customer service via e-mail, chat or telephone, etc., we record the personal information that you give us.

 The purpose of Solar's use of the personal data is to service and assist you with your queries and to process your request to exercise your rights.
+We also process such data in order to gain insights on how we can improve our product portfolio and services.

 The legal basis for our processing is our legitimate interests under Article 6(1)(f) of the Data Protection Regulation.
 The legitimate interests we pursue are handling your enquiry, follow-up and general customer service.